dnp1204/daily-code-challenge/README.md

 ---

-## Problem 311 - Sumo Logic
+## Problem 311 - Sumo Logic [Difficulty: Easy]

-Given an unsorted array, in which all elements are distinct, find a "peak" element in O(log N) time.
+Given an unsorted array, in which all elements are distinct, find a "peak" element in `O(log N)` time.

 An element is considered a peak if it is greater than both its left and right neighbors.
 It is guaranteed that the first and last elements are lower than all others.